 - government-wide priorities (priorités pangouvernementales)

-- For the purpose of the 2020-21 Departmental Plan, government-wide priorities refers to those high-level themes outlining the government's agenda in the 2015 Speech from the Throne, namely: Growth for the Middle Class; Open and Transparent Government; A Clean Environment and a Strong Economy; Diversity is Canada's Strength; and Security and Opportunity.
+- For the purpose of the 2021-22 Departmental Plan, government-wide priorities refer to those high-level themes outlining the government's agenda in the 2020 Speech from the Throne, namely: Protecting Canadians from COVID-19; Helping Canadians through the pandemic; Building back better – a resiliency agenda for the middle class; The Canada we're fighting for.

 - An initiative in which two or more federal organizations are given funding to pursue a shared outcome, often linked to a government priority.

 - Net outlays and receipts related to loans, investments, and advances, which change the composition of the financial assets of the Government of Canada.

 - What an organization did with its resources to achieve its results, how well those results compare to what the organization intended to achieve, and how well lessons learned have been identified.